A Guide to the Ernest J. Gaines Center

-- Have students research and present on JIm Crow and segregation in the South during the time that the story takes place.
+- Have students research and present on Jim Crow and segregation in the South during the time that the story takes place.
 Have them discuss how Octavia and James navigate this landscape throughout the story.
-The quote on below can serve as starting point.
+The quote on below can serve as a starting point.

 - Have students discuss the differences between Martin Luther King Jr and Malcolm X during the 1960s.
 Have them examine whether or not the preacher and the student that James and Octavia encounter in the dentist's office can be representations of either man.

 - Have students write about the role that language plays in their lives.
 Think about the scene where the student claims the grass is not green.